Combined sewer overflows (CSOs)

 The sewer system was originally designed to allow CSOs in order to protect public health and the environment by preventing treatment plants or buildings from getting flooded.

-Our primary strategy for eliminating CSOs has been through sewer separation which replaces combined pipes with separate pipes for sewers and drainage.
+We have been working towards eliminating CSOs for many decades, largely through sewer separation which replaces combined sewer pipes with separate pipes for sewage and rainwater runoff.
 We are now also incorporating green rainwater infrastructure to help achieve our goal.

 CSO outfall locations